Nominations for 2024 are now open through April 14.

 Policy on serving on national and chapter boards simultaneously

 There is no reason that chapter board members should not be nominated and selected for service on the national board.
 This is not necessarily a conflict of interest.
 However, every national board member is expected to represent members as a whole throughout their service on the national board; and to respect both confidentiality and solidarity with national board deliberations and decisions.
 For this reason, and to ensure that all national board members can meet the expectations, norms, and ethical considerations of the national board, any nominee selected to serve on the national board while still serving on a chapter board, must resign one of the positions.
 This is not to say that the national board role is predominant; it simply means that it is not acceptable for any national board member to compromise the ethical and principled expectations of the national board position knowingly or unintentionally, as a result of conflicting responsibilities of other boards or positions.

 Nominating candidates to the AIGA National Board is essentially succession planning.
 As such, each slate must be considered within the following contexts:

 - Does each candidate individually meet the requisite criteria?
 Does the slate as a whole represent a balance of expertise, experience, and point of view that AIGA is proud to stand behind?

-- How well does the slate represent the broader community, its concerns and interests?
+- How well does the slate represent the broader community, its needs, and interests?